tus/tus-js-client/README.md

 resume after you close your browser or shut down your device.
 Now the client can continue to send `PATCH` requests to the server until the upload is finished.

+## Extension support

+The tus specification defines multiple [extensions](http://tus.io/protocols/resumable-upload.html#protocol-extensions) which can be optionally implemented beside the core protocol enabling specific functionality.
+Not all of these extensions are interesting or even useful for a client-side library and therefore support for all of them in tus-js-client is not guranteed.

+* The **Creation** extension is mostly implemented and is used for creating the upload.
+Deferring the upload's length is not possible at the moment.

+* The Checksum extension requires that the checksum is calculated inside the browser.
+While this is totally doable today, it's particularly expensive and time intensive for bigger files and on mobile devices.
+One solution is to utilise the new Web Crypto API, which probably offers better performance and security, but you could argue whether it has reached critical mass yet.

+* The Concatenation extension is mostly meant for parallel uploads where you need to utilise multiple HTTP connections.
+In most cases, this does not apply to the environment of the browser but it can also be used for different things.

+At the moment, coverage for these extensions is not great but we promise to improve this situation in the near future.

 ## Documentation

 ### tus.isSupported